simplified

 哲学洞见 zhéxué dòngjiàn · 中 as Moral Concept

-中庸 zhōngyōng (the Doctrine of the Mean — one of the Four Books of Confucianism) takes 中 as its central philosophical concept: the virtue of neither excess nor deficiency, of hitting the precise right point in thought, emotion, and action. 中 here means not "compromising" or "half-hearted" but exactly calibrated — the arrow that hits the center, not the ones that overshoot or fall short.
+中庸 zhōngyōng (the Doctrine of the Mean, one of the Four Books of Confucianism) takes 中 as its central philosophical concept: the virtue of neither excess nor deficiency, of hitting the precise right point in thought, emotion, and action. 中 here means exactly calibrated, the arrow that hits the center rather than the ones that overshoot or fall short.

-This is the Confucian vision of moral life as skilled performance: the virtuous person knows the exact right response to each situation — neither too cold nor too warm, neither too strict nor too lenient.
+The Confucian vision of moral life is skilled performance: the virtuous person knows the exact right response to each situation, neither too cold nor too warm, neither too strict nor too lenient.
 The same principle applies to ritual (not too elaborate, not too sparse), to governance (not too harsh, not too lax), and to personal cultivation (steady effort, neither frantic nor lazy).

 中字 zhōng zì Key 中 Compounds